paritii-ai/rubric/Pre-Development.md

 3. https://www.linkedin.com/pulse/essential-checklist-before-adopting-aiml-your-ragu

-# Rubric: Logical Assumptions for Pre-Development Considerations
+## Logical Assumptions for Pre-Development Considerations
 ### Logical Foundation Assessment:
 An organization or developer planning to initiate a development project should establish a logical foundation, which involves understanding and framing the logical premises and constraints of the project.
 This includes assessing the logical consistency of the project goals, the feasibility of the approaches, and the alignment of the project with broader organizational objectives.
 Below are considerations that will guide organizations and developers through this crucial phase.